Anaid Iplicjian

 Anaid Iplicjian (born 24 October 1935) is a German actress.

 Biography

-She is of Armenian descent.
-After studying at the Mozarteum Academy in Salzburg she has been a member of the Graz (Austria), Wiesbaden, the State Theatre Hannover and the Burgtheater (Vienna) companies.
-A freelance actress since 1970, she has been working on Frankfurt/Main, Hamburg, Berlin, Munich and Vienna stages.
+Iplicjian is of Armenian descent.
+After studying at the Mozarteum Academy in Salzburg, Austria, she was a member of the theatre companies of Graz, Wiesbaden, the State Theatre of Hanover and the Burgtheater of Vienna.
+A freelance actress since 1970, she has been working in Frankfurt, Hamburg, Berlin, Munich and Vienna.

 She has appeared many times in German and Austrian television.
 She was the presenter of the Eurovision Song Contest 1957.